awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

        --kubernetes-version <1.22>
       ```

-      The output is as follows\.
+      The example output is as follows\.

       ```
       {